 - Well-structured and a single console for easy implementation, manage reporting and track security compliance.

 - A centralized platform for device analytics and report generation which would have been difficult to collect from disparate sets if different tools would have been deployed for different devices.

 If you invest in a single UEM solution, the infrastructure, licensing, and management costs drastically reduce TCO.

-Employee Satisfaction: Apart from the simplifying device management for the IT admins, UEM has potential benefits for the end-users as well.
+Apart from simplifying device management for the IT admins, UEM has potential benefits for the end-users as well.
 With UEM in control, employees are free to use any device and access any content from anywhere and anytime to get their works done with ease, security, and efficiency.
 This flexibility along with the sense of control empowers them to produce better results and be answerable.

-Easy access to enterprise content: A company with a robust UEM solution can enable employees to use their preferred devices and a chosen platform.
+- Easy access to enterprise content: A company with a robust UEM solution can enable employees to use their preferred devices and a chosen platform.
 Employees working with these managed devices will just require a unique user ID and password to access important enterprise content and files in real time from anywhere on their devices.
 This drives better decision-making, productivity and adherence to timeline.

-Better efficiency with less IT glitches: With UEM, employees work in an assured manner that IT help is always at hand and the sense of being connected always with a singular platform frees them from any worries related to IT glitches.
+- Better efficiency with less IT glitches: With UEM, employees work in an assured manner that IT help is always at hand and the sense of being connected always with a singular platform frees them from any worries related to IT glitches.
 They work independently knowing that the IT admin can remotely troubleshoot the devices in case of any challenges and restrictions.
 Alongside, IT admins can silently push apps, content, policies and software configurations for better work productivity.

-A sense of control with device and data security: Unified Endpoint Management offers employees as well as organizations a sense of control and security over devices and data wherein the employees can work flexibly without any hassle and IT admins can track and manage the endpoints from a single console.
+- A sense of control with device and data security: Unified Endpoint Management offers employees as well as organizations a sense of control and security over devices and data wherein the employees can work flexibly without any hassle and IT admins can track and manage the endpoints from a single console.
 This promotes organizational agility and employee productivity with the satisfaction to work in a free yet predictable way.